GINN ECONOMIC CONSULTING

 Government Spending Is The Problem

-While this might sound like a utopian paradise, there are essential limited roles for government outlined in constitutions and laws.
-Of course, most governments are doing much more than providing limited roles which preserve life, liberty, and the pursuit of happiness.
-This is why I have long been working diligently to get a strong fiscal rule of a spending limit enacted in all states and at the federal level promptly under my calling to "let people prosper," as effectively limiting government supports more liberty and therefore more opportunities to flourish.
+While this might sound like a utopian paradise, which I desire, there are essential, limited roles for governments outlined in constitutions and laws.
+Of course, most governments do much more than provide limited roles that preserve life, liberty, and property.
+This is why I have long been working diligently for decades to enact strong fiscal rules, including a spending limit, for federal, state, and local governments.
+I believe my God-given calling is to "let people prosper," whereby limiting government spending promotes greater liberty and more opportunities to flourish.

-I started this approach a decade ago with my colleagues at the Texas Public Policy Foundation with work on the Conservative Texas Budget which began in 2013.
-The approach is a fiscal rule based on an appropriations limit that covers as much of the budget as possible, ideally the entire budget, with a maximum based on the rate of population growth plus inflation and a supermajority (two-thirds) vote to exceed it.
-A version of this approach was started in Colorado with their taxpayer's bill of rights (TABOR), which was championed by key folks like Dr. Barry Poulson and others. (picture below is from a road sign in Texas)
+I began this approach in 2013 with my former colleagues at the Texas Public Policy Foundation, focusing on the Conservative Texas Budget.
+The approach is a fiscal rule based on an appropriations limit that covers as much of the budget as possible, ideally the entire budget, with a maximum amount based on the rate of population growth plus inflation and a supermajority (two-thirds) vote to exceed it.
+A version of this approach was initiated in Colorado in 1992 with the passage of their Taxpayer's Bill of Rights (TABOR), which key individuals like Dr. Barry Poulson and others championed (picture below is from a road sign in Texas).

 Picture